macartan/macartan.github.io/_pages/teaching/how-to-write.md

 * Principle: Don't be afraid to cut.

-    Most writing has flab.
+    * Most writing has flab.
 Near the end as you go through you can ask, for each paragraph: Is this paragraph adding content?
-Would the thesis be any weaker without it?
-If not then cut, not matter how lovely the writing/
+Would the piece be any weaker without it?
+If, not then cut, no matter how lovely the writing.